Thomas McLaughlin (engineer): The Shannon Scheme for electrifying Ireland

-In Germany he developed an ambitious proposal for using the 30m drop from Killaloe to Limerick, and persuaded the company to back it.
+In Germany, he developed an ambitious proposal for using the 30m drop from Killaloe to Limerick, and persuaded the company to back it.
 Chaloner Smith's paper enabled him to overcome the objections to Theodore Steven's 1915 proposals for a Shannon scheme, which was based on inadequate data.
 He went to London and Ireland at the end of 1923 and met his college friend Patrick McGilligan who was now Minister for Industry and Commerce in the new Irish Free State government.
 McGilligan was enthusiastic about the idea.

 It was an audacious project, for which the first stage would cost nearly £5m for a government whose annual budget was £25m.
 It would produce more electricity than the whole of Ireland was then producing.
 Distributing the electricity would require a country-wide grid that did not then exist.
 W. T. Cosgrave, President of the Executive Council (Prime Minister), proved harder to convince.
 He rejected the idea at the first meeting but did agree to meet McLaughlin again.
-At the second meeting McLaughlin was accompanied by a senior director of Siemens.
+At the second meeting, McLaughlin was accompanied by a senior director of Siemens.
 They were given permission to develop the project and by September 1924 McLaughlin had produced a report "The Electrification of the Irish Free State: The Shannon Scheme Developed by Siemens-Schuckert".
 The company had shown their faith in him by agreeing to face all costs if it was refused.
 If approved, it would be the biggest export order ever achieved by a German company.

-At this point furious arguments broke out, mainly from organisations in Dublin who had alternative plans centred on the River Liffey, closer to Dublin.
-Protest meetings were organised, debates were held in the Dáil and pamphlets published against the idea.
+At this point, furious arguments broke out, mainly from organisations in Dublin who had alternative plans centred on the River Liffey, closer to Dublin.
+Protest meetings were organised, debates were held in the Dáil and pamphlets were published against the idea.
 The Government commissioned four international experts to vet the scheme and they produced a report on the Shannon Scheme approving the centralised approach but suggesting a two-stage development.
 The Government saw a nation-building project and in April 1925 a bill was presented in the Daíl to implement the project.
 By August the contract had been signed.
 It was in two parts, with the first costing £5m and the second £6m.
 30% of the cost of the first part was to implement a supply grid to Dublin and other centres.

 When construction began, the 27-year-old McLaughlin served as managing director for Siemens in Ireland.
 He insisted that where qualified Irishmen were available they would be preferentially hired and that all unskilled labour would be Irish.
-At the peak there were 5,000 employed on the project including around 150 German workers.
+At the peak, there were 5,000 employed on the project including around 150 German workers.
 The successful completion of the project in 1929 re-established Siemens on the world scene and led to other successful projects worldwide.